winchestercyclingcharter/winchestercyclingcharter.github.io/faqs.md

 The Charter enables organisations across the city to express their support for cycling, showing they understand that cycling is good for business, good for our health, good for the economy and builds a better city for us to live in.

-Charter signatories demonstrate to Winchester and Hampsire’s leaders that there is wide support for cycling and a growing consensus for investment in better cycling infrastructure.
+Charter signatories demonstrate to Winchester and Hampshire’s leaders that there is wide support for cycling and a growing consensus for investment in better cycling infrastructure.

 ### Why doesn’t the Charter talk about segregated infrastructure, reducing traffic, filtered permeability and other cycling infrastructure solutions?